Sable01/data-analytics-portfolio/operations_analytics_dbt/README.md

    `tests/assert_backlog_continuity.sql` for the quality rules.
 6. Read `analyses/weekly_capacity_review.sql`, then compare its output with `results/WEEKLY_CAPACITY_BRIEF.md` to see how the model supports a decision.
+7. Read `models/exposures.yml` to see how the downstream review is represented in dbt lineage.

 ## Result